Skip to content

 If your account is facing this increase, it is worth making the call.

 On my own account, the issue was not fixed quickly.
-It took more than one call, more than one email, and supervisor involvement.
+It took more than one call, more than one email, chat support, and supervisor involvement.

 But the money matters.